deso-protocol/dips/cip-template.md

 This will help community understand the constraints under which other ideas were not chosen.

-## Data Storage Change
-Identify the additional storage requirement in the blockchain due to this change.

 ## Acknowledgements
-If there were additional community members that helped you guide / hone your thoughts, or members whose feedback was constructive to make this CIP better.
+If there were additional community members that helped you guide / hone your thoughts, or members who gave constructive feedback to make this CIP better.